 There is a good chance most people will end up with tiny cuts and scratches by the time they reach the top, but that is not to say that this is a dangerous activity.

 Dunn’s River Falls is one of those attractions that you want and need to have on your bucket list.

 The sound and sight of the gushing cool water amidst the thick green vegetation, the joy of falling back into plunge pools, and the excitement of the climb is immensely refreshing and something I definitely recommend for everyone visiting the region.

 Once you have had your guided climb, you can always go back down and climb up again if you desire.
 And this time around you can take your time and stop for longer in-between to enjoy the small waterfalls and pools at a leisurely pace.

-There is also a small beach at the bottom of the falls which is fun for the younger and older members of the family, but if you want to save some money then it’s best to explore the other “free”beaches specially if one doesn’t plan to climb up the fall.
+There is also a small beach at the bottom of the falls which is fun for the younger and older members of the family, but if you want to save some money then it’s best to explore the other “free” beaches especially if one doesn’t plan to climb up the fall.

-There is so much natural beauty around us that is not accessible to everyone, so places like Dunn’s River Falls gives even amateur adventure enthusiasts a chance to experience the wonders of the world from up close and get the type of high that is often hard to find living a city life.
+There is so much natural beauty around us that is not accessible, so places like Dunn’s River Falls gives even amateur adventure enthusiasts a chance to experience the wonders of the world from up close and get the type of high that is often hard to find living a city life.